-HIS-2200 History of the American People or any IAI: H2 904 course

-SBS-1970 Diversity in American Society†† or any IAI: S9 900 course
+HIS-2200 History of the American People or any IAI: H2 904 course SBS-1970 Diversity in American Society^{††} or any IAI: S9 900 course

-Choose one or two courses from the following:
+2. Choose one or two courses from the following:

 ATH-2020 Cultural Anthropology or any IAI: S1 901N course

 ECO-1100 Introduction to Economics

 ECO-2100 Microeconomics

 ECO-2200 Macroeconomics or any IAI: S3 900 course

 GEO-1100 Geography of North America

 GEO-1200 World Geography or any IAI: S4 901 course

 GEO-1300 The Developing World or any IAI: S4 902N course

 POS-1100 American Government or any IAI: S5 900 course

+PSY-2000 General Psychology

 SOC-2010 Introduction to Sociology or any IAI: S7 900 course

-Program Support Courses (2-22 hrs)
+II.
+Program Support Courses (2-22 hours)

 (It is recommended strongly that the applicable courses in this section be taken as part of the general studies courses.)

 NSCI-1100 Concepts in Chemistry and Biology

 NSCI-1120 Concepts in Physics and Earth Science

-HIS-2200 History of the American People
+HIS-1500 History of the American People

 HUM-1970 Arts and Ideas

 SBS-1970 Diversity in American Society

 PES-1000 Fitness and Wellness

 A non-Western course from the humanities or social/behavioral sciences

-Mission Specific Courses (9-22 hours)
+III.
+Required Mission Specific Courses (9-22 hours)

-Required

-IDS-1970 Freedom and Responsibility
+A. IDS-1970 Freedom and Responsibility

 (transfer students are exempt from this Freshman Experience Course)

-IDS-4970 Values and Virtues
+- B. IDS-4970 Values and Virtues

+- C. Theology requirement

-Theology required for Lutheran Teacher Education (16 hours)
+1. Lutheran Teacher Education (16 hours)

 THY-2000 The Old Testament

 THY-2200 Faith of the Christian Church

 THY-3100 The New Testament

 THY-3210 Christian Life

-THY-3300 History of Christian Biography
+THY-3310 History of Christian Biography

 THY-4510 Spiritual Nurture of the Adolescent

-Theology required for Public Teacher Education (6 hours)
+2. Public Teacher Education (6 hours)

 Choose one from Area One

 THY-1100 The Bible

 THY-2000 The Old Testament

 THY-3100 The New Testament

 Choose one from Area Two

 THY-1200 Summary of Christian Belief

 THY-2200 Faith of the Christian Church

 THY-2310 History of Christianity in America

 THY-3320 Survey of Church History

+IV.
 Pedagogical Studies (30-50 hours)

-Professional Program Support Courses (13 hrs)
+A. Professional Program Support Courses (13 hours)

 EDU-2020 Principles & Technology in Education

 EDU-3000 Multicultural Education

+EDU-3600 Teaching at the Seconardy Level

+EDU-4100 Foundations and Ethics of American Education

 EDU-4220 Reading in the Content Areas

+EDU-4410 Psychology/Methods of Teaching the Exceptional Learner

+FOL-4603 Teaching Foreign Language: Middle/Secondary Schools

+FOL-4613 Teaching Foreign Language: Elementary

 PSY-2400 Education Psychology

 PSY-4125 Child and Adolescent Psychology

 First Aid/CPR Certification available through the American Red Cross

-Professional Courses (15 hrs)

-EDU-4610/FOL-4610 Teaching Foreign Language: Elementary School

-EDU-4603/FOL-4603 Teaching Foreign Language: Middle/Secondary Schools

-EDU-3600 Teaching at the Secondary Level

-EDU-4100 Foundations/Ethics of American Education

-PSY-4410 Psychology and Methods of Teaching the Exceptional Learner

-Spanish Education Major (32 hours)
+B. Spanish Education Major (32 hours)

 Required Language Core (16 hours)

 SPA-2113 Intermediate Spanish I

 SPA-2114 Intermediate Spanish II

 SPA-3010 Advanced Spanish Conversation and Composition

 SPA-3020 Introduction to Literature in Spanish

 SPA-4000 Introduction to Hispanic Linguistics

 Required Culture Core (6 hours)

 Choose one from each category: